begolu2/rktik-thesis/04_discussion.md

 **API for Rktik’s Nucleus module**

 An API is an interface between two separate pieces of software.
-JSON and HTTP REST APIs have emerged as defacto standards in web infrastructure (CITE).
+JSON and HTTP REST APIs have emerged as de facto standards in web infrastructure (CITE).
 The API will serialise ORM models into JSON representations, which are encrypted, signed and wrapped in a second layer JSON representation for transfer.

-The API will be designed primarily for a client that is installed on a users computer, but it may also be used for third party services built on data published by Rktik.
+The API will be designed primarily for a client that is installed on a user’s computer, but it may also be used for third party services built on data published by Rktik.
 Usage scenarios include clients for mobile devices or third-party websites that interact with Rktik.

 **Local client application**